hborawski/UCI-Workshop-Starter/README.md

 }
 ```

+Although our file has a `jsx` extension, we can still write plain JS in here.

 `export default` means that when we import this file from another file, we get access to this class.

 #### Rendering

 All React components must have a `render` function.
-This function's main purpose is to populate the template view we will be showing users with updated data.
+This function's main purpose is to render a template view with data.

-Let's add one to our component:
+Let's add a `render` function to our `Main.jsx` component:

 ```javascript
 export default class Main extends React.Component {